Umakant13/multi-vendor-marketplace/README.md

    - Update Razorpay API & Secret keys in the `application.properties` file.

 4. **Email Configuration**:
-   - Provide your Gmail and App Password for email functionalities in the `application.properties` file.
+   - Provide your Gmail and App Password for email functionalities

 5. **Gemini API Key**:
    - Set your Gemini API key for handling payments in the project.